apache/doris/docs/en/docs/sql-manual/sql-functions/string-functions/split-by-string.md

 `ARRAY<STRING> split_by_string(STRING s, STRING separator)`

 Splits a string into substrings separated by a string.
 It uses a constant string separator of multiple characters as the separator.
-If the string separator is empty, it will split the string s into an array of single characters.
+If the string separator is empty, it will split the string s into an array of characters corresponding to a single byte.

 #### Arguments
 `separator` — The separator.
 Type: `String`